There are many benefits of a holiday with the Youth Cancer Trust for your son or daughter and these include:

 All groups are made up of youngsters of a similar age range.

-All youngsters who wish to come on a holiday must be signed off by their GP or relevant health professional as being fit to come.
-Youngsters can come before, during or after treatment but must be able to administer medication themselves, as they do when at home.
-We take also take guests who have been in remission for up to 5 years or who are living with the late effects of having had cancer.
+All young people who wish to come on a holiday must be signed off by their GP or relevant health professional as being fit to come.
+They can come before, during or after treatment but must be able to administer medication themselves, as they do when at home.
+We take also take guests who are living with the late effects of having had cancer.

 You will need to check with your doctor before your son/daughter comes on a holiday.
-We do not have nursing staff on the premises but full support is at hand if necessary at the local health centre in Westbourne.
-The Health Centre is less than a mile away and is always on call for us if needs be.
+We do not have nursing staff on the premises but full support is at hand if necessary at the local GP Practice in Puddletown or if necessary at the Dorset County Hospital in Dorchester.

-Our Chair of Trustees, Tamas Hickish is a Consultant Oncologist at the Royal Bournemouth Hospital and is always available for any emergency or concern over the health of any of the youngsters.
+Our Chair of Trustees, Tamas Hickish is a retired Consultant Oncologist and is always available for any emergency or concern over the health of any of the youngsters.

-We have a strict tried and tested procedure if any youngster falls ill whilst staying at Tracy Ann House.
+We have a strict tried and tested procedure if any youngster falls ill whilst staying at YCT.

 All staff have all been fully trained in emergency First Aid.

-All your concerns can be talked through with either Brenda (Founder and House Manager) or any of the team before the holiday.
+All your concerns can be talked through with either Laura, Jo, Wendy or any of the team before the holiday.

 If your son/daughter does not feel up to any of the activities they are welcome to watch the others – or stay at the house and relax, enjoy our in-house facilities, sit in the garden – or just chill out and listen to music in their bedroom.
 There is no pressure – Youth Cancer Trust is about freedom of choice and independence.